fresh8gaming/iffy-gopher/README.md

 What we would like you to do is refactor the code for us.
 We like to use Golang best practices, and well formed OO code.

-***Big Hint: There's a reason we call it the IffyGopher: we don't like to many conditionals.***
+***Big Hint: There's a reason we call it the IffyGopher: we don't like too many conditionals.***

-Remember to keep communicating your thought process, as it will help us understand your approach.
+Feel free to use Google, however remember to keep communicating your thought process, as it will help us understand your approach.

 Good Luck!